kyoungmi-yoo/hello-world/quick-guide-for-flutter-webos.md

 ### Prerequisite

-- Check your `appinfo.json`
+- Check your `appinfo.json`.

     1. The app `id` should not start with `com.webos` or `com.lge`.
     2. The value of `trustLevel` cannot be `trusted`.

     Note that this is required to install the app in Developer Mode and is not a restriction on normal flutter apps.

-- Enable the dev mode of your target device
+- Enable the dev mode of your target device.

     ``` shell
     $ touch /var/luna/preferences/devmode_enabled